alexpryshchepa/nextjs-starter/README.md

 #### Notes:
 1. [./pages/_app.js](./pages/_app.js) - have fix to update styles on page changes in dev mode.
 Related to [this](https://github.com/zeit/next-plugins/issues/282) issue on github.
 2. There is some issue with getting current language during server side rendering [https://github.com/isaachinman/next-i18next/issues/187](https://github.com/isaachinman/next-i18next/issues/187).
+3. [next-i18next](https://github.com/isaachinman/next-i18next/issues/187) has no major version and currently in active development.
+So be careful updating it to another versions.